-	Warehouses which do not use barcode for scanning and data capture are very manual and require office clericals to key all warehouse activity documents, such as receipts, inventory transfers between locations, cycle and physical counts, and returns.
+Warehouses which do not use barcode for scanning and data capture are very manual and require office personnel or warehouse employees to key all warehouse activity documents, such as receipts, inventory transfers between locations, cycle and physical counts, and returns.

-Clerical keying of the manual source documents, such as receiving document, transfers, and cycle counts), leads to data entry errors from illegible or misinterpreted handwriting and data entry keying errors.
-Handwritten documents and keying have potentially several percentage points of error, whereas barcode scanning is 99.9999+% accurate.
+Clerical keying of the manual source documents, such as a receiving document, transfers, and cycle counts, leads to data entry errors from illegible or misinterpreted handwriting and data entry keying errors.
+Handwritten documents and keying have potentially several percentage points of error, whereas barcode scanning is 99.9% accurate.

 Increased inventory accuracy

 Inventory is one of the single biggest balance sheet assets in multichannel businesses.
-Most warehouse management systems have tight barcode data capture and integration to WMS inventory audit trails.
+Most WMS have tight barcode data capture and integration to inventory audit trails.

-In the WMS for a product, you can access online all of the inventory locations that this product is in and historically in.
+When you select a SKU in the WMS, you can access all of the inventory locations that this product is in and has historically been in.
 By inventory location, you can see what products were stored there.
-Barcode scanning will insert employee number/date/time stamp on every transaction, including sales, returns, adjustments, and transfers.
+Barcode scanning tracks the employee number/date/time stamp for every transaction, including sales, returns, adjustments, and transfers.
 The two technologies lock down accuracy to 99.9% or higher.

 Cycle counting accuracy often allows warehouses to eliminate physical inventory counts, which saves substantial dollars after accuracy is proven.
 Better control leads to faster inventory turnover and reduced cash requirements for inventory.

-You can use barcodes in warehouse paperwork to scan purchase order headers to retrieve:
+You can use barcodes in conjunction with warehouse paperwork to scan purchase order headers to retrieve: